JustinCEO/ssup/README.md

 ## Initial configuration

-Edit two lines in ssup to configure the upload command and the URL.
-(This is only necessary before the first time you use it, or when the upload or URL info changes.)
+Before you use ssup for the first time, edit two lines in ssup to configure the upload command and the URL.

 ## Directions